-Option Two – Allowing new entrants to start school in a group at the beginning of the term and at the mid-point of the term
+Option 2 — Allowing new entrants to start school in a group at the beginning of the term and at the mid-point of the term

-Children who turn five in the first half of the term would start at the mid-point of the term.
-Children who turn five in the second half of the term would start at the beginning of the next term.
+Children who turn 5 in the first half of the term would start at the mid-point of the term.
+Children who turn 5 in the second half of the term would start at the beginning of the next term.
 Parents could still choose to start their child at school on a later cohort starting date, up until their sixth birthday.

-This option would result in shorter waiting times to start school than option one.
+This option would result in shorter waiting times to start school than option 1.

-- Do you prefer option one or option two?
+- Do you prefer option 1 or option 2?
 Why?

-- How do you think these two options will affect children, families, whānau, early childhood education services and schools?
+- How do you think these 2 options will affect children, families, whānau, early childhood education services and schools?
 Have we missed anything?

 - Are there are any other options you think that we should look at?

-- If you are a school, how likely is it that your school will consult with your community on adopting a cohort entry policy for children aged five and over?
+- If you're a school, how likely is it that your school will consult with your community on adopting a cohort entry policy for children aged 5 and over?
 If not, why not?